This article has links to products and services we love, which we may make commission from.

 The Rockefeller Center is also one of the best locations for Christmas decorations!

 The Rink at Manhattan West (385 Ninth Ave) is a gorgeous outdoor skating rink in downtown New York City.

 Ice skating in New York City is always an amazing winter activity, but this public rink is open daily and offers rentals, lessons, and night skating!

-If you’re planning to stay until the evening, check out our nighttime NYC guide for more ideas of what to do at night around the city.
+If you’re planning to stay until the evening, check out our nighttime NYC guide for more ideas on what to do at night in the city.